City of Moreland

 |City of Moreland - Health Care and Social Assistance||2016||2011||Change|

-In 2016, there were 435 people in the Health Care and Social Assistance who caught public transport to work (train, bus, tram or ferry) in City of Moreland, compared with 4,510 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 512 people in Health Care and Social Assistance who caught public transport to work (train, bus, tram or ferry) in the City of Moreland, compared with 4,440 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the Health Care and Social Assistance workforce in the City of Moreland and Victoria were:
+The major differences between the method of travel to work of the Health Care and Social Assistance workforce in the City of Moreland and the Victoria workforce were:

 - A larger percentage of local workers who worked at home (3.8% compared to 2.8%)

-The largest changes in the method of travel of work of the Health Care and Social Assistance workforce in the City of Moreland between 2011 and 2016 were:
+The largest changes in the method of travel to work of the Health Care and Social Assistance workforce in the City of Moreland between 2011 and 2016 were:

 - Car, as driver (+734 local workers)